AP Johnson Blog About Consulting

 What are some things that people might misunderstand about you that you should clarify?

-I sometimes come off a bit strong when I voice my thoughts or opinions, but I actually love hearing different viewpoints and ideas and I'm always willing to change my mind.
+• I can come off a bit strong when I voice my opinions, but I love hearing different viewpoints and I'm always willing to change my mind.

 Questions about how you relate to others